rholford/867_project/README.md

 The model produced one line of text repeated

 ## Files in this repo
 We included some non-final implementations to highlight other approaches taken.
+These are VAE_Text_Generation (Colab baseline).py, training_function.py, vae.py, vae_run.py.
+All these files include iterative trial and errors.

 ## Overleaf Link - Final
 https://www.overleaf.com/read/gssrgmyfdkqm